 Easy Red Pozole

-Red Pozole is a hearty, flavorful soup that’s full of pork and hominy in red-orange chile broth.
+This Easy Red Pozole is a hearty, flavorful soup that’s full of pork and hominy in red-orange chile broth.
 It’s a one-pot meal that is pure comfort food!

 Ingredients

 • Pork shoulder flavors the broth and makes the pozole extra hearty.
+Jessica uses pork necks, which you can substitute in the place of pork shoulder, if you like.

 • Onion and garlic add lots of savory flavor to the broth.

-• Dried guajillo peppers can be found in some major grocery stores, but in most cases, you will need to visit an international foods store or Mexican grocery store to find them.
+• Dried guajillo peppers can be found in some major grocery stores, but in some cases, you will need to visit an international foods store or Mexican grocery store to find them.
 You can also find dried guajillo peppers on Amazon.

 • Oregano and cumin add more great flavor to the pozole.